CDCgov/prime-simplereport/.github/pull_request_template.md

 - [ ] Includes a summary of what a code reviewer should verify

 ### Breaking Changes
-- [ ] This PR does not introduce any breaking changes
 - [ ] Database changes are submitted as a separate PR
 - [ ] GraphQL schema changes are backward compatible with older version of the front-end